ATOMNFT/ESP32-Wi-Fi-Penetration-Tool/README.md

 <br>
 <br>
 I have also designed a case and lid that can be 3d printed and it houses a small lipo battery, a usb/micro usb charger module salvaged from a portable powerpack, a esp32 wroom 32U with external antenna. <br>
 It's a simple parts list to put together and the parts do not take to long to print.
-I will be adding the files for printing soon along with pics of the build. </b>
+I will be adding the files for printing soon.</b>

 ## Pics of build
 ![Outside](Images/Outside-1.jpg)![Inside](Images/Inside-1.jpg)